google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 too heavy handed?

-One approach is to send a message from the service worker to the page, this way the web page can show a notification or update to the user informing them of the event.
+One approach is to send a message from the service worker to the page, this way the web page can show a notification or an update to the user, informing them of the event.
 This is useful for situations when a subtle notification in the page is better and friendlier for the user.

 Let's say we've received a push, checked that our web app is currently focused,